-Business performance management is a critical part of planning, monitoring growth and progress of any business.
+Business performance management is a critical part of planning, monitoring the growth and progress of any business.
 Constantly evaluating business processes to make improvements that are more efficient in terms of both costs and achieving business goals.

-What are the major factors driving this growth the desire to reduce operational costs, wanting to improve overall business performance, embracing a more data-driven decision making process and making business strategies transparent to everyone within the business.
+What are the major factors driving this growth the desire to reduce operational costs, wanting to improve overall business performance, embracing a more data-driven decision-making process and making business strategies transparent to everyone within the business?

-The simple reason why you need to start looking at business performance is once you measure performance against your business goals you can identify and lower process costs, improve productivity, efficiency and overall effectiveness.
+The simple reason why you need to start looking at business performance is once you measure performance against the business goals you can identify and lower process costs, improve productivity, efficiency and overall effectiveness.

 Business Performance Management (BPM), otherwise known as Corporate Performance Management or Enterprise Performance Management, is an initiative to align strategic objectives with all business activities, with an overall goal to manage business performance with increased efficiency and productivity.

-Although sometimes confused with business intelligence (BI), BPM goes much further than that of its an analytical sister (BI), cementing the notion of continuous improvement deep into the heart of business culture, making for a robust – yet flexible – business structure that continuously looks to better itself.
+Although sometimes confused with business intelligence (BI), BPM goes much further than that of its analytical sister (BI), cementing the notion of continuous improvement deep into the heart of business culture, making for a robust - yet flexible - business structure that continuously looks to better itself.

 Business intelligence (BI) - is the practice of collating, analysing and presenting data.
 Approaching from the bottom up, BI uses data collection to transform findings into data that can be utilised for meaningful management.
 For example, looking back at historical records of enterprise activities (such as supply chain management) to find an explanation as to why an event occurred i.e.negative publicity.

-Business Performance Management however, is much more than data analysis and using records to find out why, it’s operational too.
+Business Performance Management, however, is much more than data analysis and using records to find out why, it’s operational too.
 Taking a top-down, strategic approach, BPM uses key measures (such as OKR, KPIs and performance appraisals) to assess performance, set goals, develop knowledge, establish plans of action and put into practice improved processes.
 It’s simply not business as usual, it’s about continuous improvement, and ensuring that BPM is revisited at frequent intervals throughout the year.

 Should I be using both business intelligence and Business Performance Management?